MiraMatiuchova/Machine-Learning-Course/README.md

 Day 2 - Tuesday

-SpaceX - 2 - EDA
+SpaceX - 1 - Predict if a falcon 9 will land successfully or not

 Day 3 - Wednesday